aws-samples/hpo-for-qml/README.md

 ## AWS Workshop Tutorial: Hyperparameter Optimization for Quantum Machine Learning with Amazon Braket
-This repo contains the accompanying code for the workshop 'Hyperparameter Optimization for Quantum Machine Learning with Amazon Braket'.
+This branch contains the accompanying code for the workshop 'Hyperparameter Optimization for Quantum Machine Learning with Amazon Braket'.
 Please refer to accoroding AWS blog post for more details.

 ## Security